goversap/help/docs/index.md

 # Gover
-Prevent SAP systems security threads with automated checks.
+Prevent SAP systems security threats with automated checks.

 # Key features
 The following are the key features of Gover: